-If you are struggling with paying your bills and owe child support, call the Law Office of George M. Gilmer and discuss your situation with an experienced bankruptcy attorney.
+If you are struggling with paying your bills and owe child support, call the Gilmer Law Firm, PLLC and discuss your situation with an experienced bankruptcy attorney.
 Bankruptcy is not a “one size fits all” legal process.
 Child support arrears are difficult to discharge in Chapter 7, but a Chapter 13 bankruptcy may provide the relief you need.
 Call today for a Free Phone Consultation.

 CLICK HERE FOR MORE INFORMATION ABOUT BANKRUPTCY